-It is the policy of the Group to provide a healthy and safe working environment to its employees.
-The Group will maintain its office premises from time to time in order to provide a safe working place for the employees.
+It is the policy of the Group to provide a healthy and safety working environment to the employees.
+The Group will maintain its office premises from time to time in order to provide a safety working place for the employees.
 The Group also encourage employees to participate in recreational activities organised by outside parties.